vykuang/toronto-service-calls-2023/docs/Terraform.md

 - roles/iam.securityAdmin
 - roles/resourcemanager.projectIamAdmin

-Try adding that to my compute `admin` service account with
+Try adding that to my compute `admin` service account...

+The differences between the three are:

+- `policy` - sets all roles for all members in the project; defines a complete policy for the project
+- `binding` - defines all members of the role
+    - if we're binding role A to members F, H, and G had role A before, then `binding` would grant role A only to F and H, and revoke it from G
+- `member` - updates member list for that role

 ### service account background